-The definitive resource on mixing and blending for manufacturers of bulk materials solids and powder based products.
+The definitive resource on mixing solutions and blending for manufacturers of bulk materials solids and powder-based products.
 From free-flowing to cohesive powders, fine to multiple particle sizes, this guide will give you all you need to know to effectively and efficiently blend and mix powder-based products.

 Alternatively jump to a section using the contents table